 MD Anderson provides a rich experience for fellows.
-Over 120,000 patients were seen here last year, and nearly one-third were new patients.
-Almost 7,600 participants were enrolled in clinical trials exploring innovative treatments.
-In FY2013, our department alone had over 122 therapeutic trials and enrolled over 1,000 patients on our protocols.
-About one-fourth of our phase I trials are first-in-human studies.
+Over 140,000 patients were seen here last year, 45,000 of whom were new patients.
+Over 10,000 participants were enrolled in more than 1,250 clinical trials exploring innovative treatments.
+In FY2018, our department alone had over 188 actively enrolling therapeutic trials and enrolled 1,495 patients on our protocols.
+Nearly half of our active Phase I trials are first-in-human studies.

 There is a wealth of opportunity for interactions with a wide variety of investigators who are internationally known for their expertise in basic, translational and/or clinical science.
 Fellows will learn how to write trials, interact with sponsors, develop translational endpoints to understand drug impact and factors predicting response and host toxicity, present data at national or international meetings, analyze data and write/complete manuscripts.

 Program applicants should have:

 - Completed an hematology/oncology fellowship or equivalent training

 - An interest in a career in drug development

 - Passed the licensure exam (USMLE Steps 1 & 2)

 Executive Assistant/Program Coordinator